litalco/gitgood/README.md

 How to git good at version control.

 ## Section 2
-Making changes directly on the remote
+Pulling code from the remote

-nothing